Micro Auto Insurance: Weekly and On-Demand Coverage Options

 Frequently Asked Questions

 Micro and on-demand auto insurance policies are legal where they are offered, but not every provider operates in every state.
 You must still meet your state's minimum liability requirements regardless of which policy type you choose.
 Always verify that the provider is licensed in your state before purchasing.
-As of 2026, Hugo operates in 16 states with expansion to 22 planned, while Root has reached 36 states — so availability is growing but still uneven.
+As of 2026, Hugo operates in 16 states, OCHO in 8 states, and Root Insurance in 36 states plus D.C. — so availability is growing but still uneven.

 Can I get full coverage (collision + comprehensive) with micro insurance?

 Most micro insurance products currently offer liability-only coverage, which meets legal minimums but won't pay for damage to your own vehicle.
-Hugo's Unlimited Full plan advertises broader protection, though availability varies by state.
-If you need guaranteed collision or comprehensive protection, explore pay-per-mile insurance options or review what full coverage car insurance actually includes before making a decision.
+Hugo's Unlimited Full plan advertises broader protection, and OCHO's "Plus with Comp & Collision" plan adds comprehensive and collision for qualifying drivers, though availability varies by state.
+If you need guaranteed collision or comprehensive protection, review what full coverage car insurance actually includes before making a decision.

 Is micro insurance a good option for Uber and Lyft drivers?

 Micro insurance can supplement your personal coverage, but it typically does not cover commercial driving activity.
 Standard personal auto policies — including most micro insurance plans — exclude coverage when you're actively using the vehicle for hire.
-Gig drivers are best served by combining a rideshare-specific endorsement with a flexible personal auto plan.
-Learn about rideshare insurance for drivers including how the three coverage periods work and which endorsements fill the dangerous Period 1 gap.
+Rideshare endorsements that address the critical Period 1 gap (app on, no trip accepted) typically provide $50K/$100K/$25K liability limits and cost roughly $15–$50/month depending on state and insurer.
+Review our guide on rideshare driver insurance for a full breakdown of coverage periods and endorsement options.

 Will canceling my micro insurance create a coverage gap on my record?

 Yes — especially with Hugo's current Unlimited plans, which replaced the on/off Flex plan in early 2025.
-Canceling coverage now terminates the policy entirely rather than pausing it, and Hugo warns that pausing can notify the DMV of a lapse within 24 hours, potentially triggering higher premiums or registration issues.
+Canceling coverage now terminates the policy entirely rather than pausing it, and Hugo warns that a lapse can be reported to the DMV within 24 hours, potentially triggering higher premiums or registration issues.
 If continuous coverage is important to your rate history, consider a bi-weekly model like OCHO, which maintains uninterrupted coverage without large lump-sum payments.
 You can also explore non-owner car insurance as a way to maintain continuous coverage history affordably between vehicles.

 How does micro insurance compare to pay-per-mile insurance?

 Both models are designed for low-mileage or infrequent drivers, but they work differently.
 Pay-per-mile insurance charges a base monthly rate plus a small fee per mile driven, tracked via a plug-in device, app, or odometer photo.
-Micro insurance charges by flexible intervals (days, weeks) and typically requires manual management.
-Pay-per-mile plans tend to offer broader coverage options and more established provider networks, while micro insurance offers more flexible payment timing.
-Your best choice depends on whether your driving is predictably low-mileage or genuinely sporadic.
+Nationwide SmartMiles, for example, is now available in 42 states and delivers an average savings of 30–40% for low-mileage drivers compared to a standard Nationwide policy.
+Micro insurance charges by flexible intervals (days, weeks) and typically requires manual management — your best choice depends on whether your driving is predictably low-mileage or genuinely sporadic.

 Compare Car Insurance Rates in Ohio